Una colección de recursos en español sobre ciclismo: A collection of resources in Spanish about bicycling

 A continuación aparecen muchos otros recursos útiles de otras fuentes.
 Below are many helpful resources from others.

-Bicycling Monterey’s Spanish resources compilation—a volunteer effort, as with all Bicycling Monterey projects— was the first such compilation nationwide.
+Bicycling Monterey’s Spanish resources compilation—a volunteer effort by the founder—was the first such compilation nationwide.
 Kindly note that this compilation, created in 2010, has not been updated in its entirety.
-One or more updates last made to this page on 20 febrero 2024 / 20 February 2024.
+One or more updates last made to this page on 4 de diciembre 2024 / 4 December 2024.
 For additional updates, contact the resources cited or contact Bicycling Monterey.

-This compilation is an anomaly on the Bicycling Monterey website, in that it is a compilation of links to resources available on other sites.
+This compilation is an anomaly on the Bicycling Monterey website, in that it is mostly a compilation of links to resources available on other sites (only a small number are resources we’ve created and published on the Bicycling Monterey site).
 Muchas gracias to bike advocates creating bicycling resources in Spanish.
 At the end of this web page, note Sección 7: Copyright reminder

 For other languages, and a bit more in Spanish, see our page hereFor additional Spanish resources, plus language celebrations, click here.